 Assessment is an on-going and integral part of the language learning process.
 In order to see whether our students are making progress in the experience of learning English and to decide whether their English knowledge is eligible enough to go to their departments, the SFL uses certain instruments to assess their performance.
-These are short quizzes which contain vocabulary, grammar, reading and listening sections; speaking and writing portfolios; online exercises, also known as Self Access Center (SAC); and the module exit exams.
+These are short quizzes which contain vocabulary, grammar, reading and listening sections; a portfolio quiz in which students' writing abilities are graded; online exercises, also known as Self Access Center (SAC); and the module exit exams.
 The module exit exam is administered in three different sessions.
 These sessions are writing, speaking and multiple choice exams, respectively.
 The multiple choice exam contains language use, reading and listening sections.
 The exams are prepared by the Testing Unit by taking test specifications and learning objectives into consideration.
 In addition, there is also a student evaluation grade which is added to the module average grade.